IZN Logo new smaller II

 CSTE lab

-© Institute of Cellular Neurosciences
+© Institute of Cellular Neurosciences I

-The research focus of the Astrocytes and Epileptogenisis lab concerns the study of glial cells and their role in information processing in the healthy and diseased brain.
+The research focus of the Astrocytes and Epileptogenesis lab concerns the study of glial cells and their role in information processing in the healthy and diseased brain.
 Electrophysiological, molecular, and imaging investigation methods are combined to decipher the mechanisms of these previously largely misunderstood forms of neuron-glia interactions and better understand glial cells' functional heterogeneity.

 Education